DavidGiraldoCode/b-sdl_cmake_hello_window/README.md

 ### **References:**

-Independentpixels.
+*[1] Independentpixels.
 (2021, October 17).
 An SDL2 starter project for Mac and VSCode [GitHub repository].
-GitHub. https://github.com/independentpixels/sdl2-starter
+GitHub. https://github.com/independentpixels/sdl2-starter*

-Independent Pixels.
+*[2] Independent Pixels.
 (2021, May 22).
-Soft robotic gripper for jellyfish [Video].
-YouTube. https://www.youtube.com/watch?v=guRoWTYfxMs
+How to Setup SDL2 and VSCode to Start Programming OpenGL on a Mac [Video].
+YouTube. https://youtu.be/Dyz9O7s7B8w?si=eQLmjlO10EtumzYa*

 ### Dependencies: